jundalisay/superb/content/en/superphysics/principles/chapter-08.md

 linkftext: "what-is-superphysics?"
 author: Juan
 icon: /icons/sp.png
+aliases:
+  /superphysics/principles/consciousness
 ---

-In the [previous post](/superphysics/principles/god), we explained that there are only 2 things in Existence:
+In the [previous chapter](/superphysics/principles/god), we explained that there are only 2 things in Existence:

 1. Experience
 2. Experiencer